WBCN (Florida): History

 On June 16, 2016, WJBX changed its format back to talk.
 The station primarily carried nationally syndicated talk shows, including Dave Ramsey, Brian Kilmeade, Hugh Hewitt, Todd Schnitt and This Morning, America's First News with Gordon Deal.
 Weekend hosts included Larry Elder, Sebastian Gorka, Eric Metaxas, The Jesus Christ Show with Neil Saavedra, and repeats of weekday programs.
 WJBX carried Townhall News at the start of each hour.

 The call sign was changed from WJBX to WBCN on February 5, 2021, with the WJBX call sign being moved to the 1660 AM facility in Charlotte, North Carolina, which had been WBCN.
 The Charlotte station went silent on December 31, 2020, as the result of the sale of its transmitter site land.

 On May 28, 2021, WBCN changed their format from news/talk to sports, branded as "ESPN Southwest Florida", with programming from ESPN Radio; the format moved from WWCN.

+On August 12, 2025, Beasley split its Fort Myers cluster and sold half to Fort Myers Broadcasting Company for $9 million along with WJPT and WWCN.

+On March 2, 2026, WBCN and translator W251AL signed off the air.
+The Federal Communications Commission cancelled the station's license on July 7, 2026, at Fort Myers Broadcasting's request.

 Technology

-WBCN enjoys the largest daytime coverage area of any AM radio station in Southwest Florida.
-As a music station (Transtar Radio Networks' "Format 41" and Citadel Broadcasting's "Z-Rock") the station transmitted in AM stereo, using the C-QUAM system.
-It now incorporates HD radio technology.
+WBCN enjoyed the largest daytime coverage area of any AM radio station in Southwest Florida.
+As a music station (Transtar Radio Networks' "Format 41" and Satellite Music Network's "Z-Rock") the station transmitted in AM stereo, using the C-QUAM system.
+It incorporated HD radio technology.

 Translators

-It was announced on July 2, 2012 that Beasley Broadcasting would purchase the two translators from Reach Communications for $150,000, to serve as rebroadcasters for WWCN's sports radio format (via WRXK-HD2): On June 20, 2013, these translators changed their format to alternative rock, relaying WRXK-HD2.
+It was announced on July 2, 2012 that Beasley Broadcasting would purchase the two translators from Reach Communications for $150,000, to serve as rebroadcasters for WWCN's sports radio format (via WRXK-FM HD2): On June 20, 2013, these translators changed their format to alternative rock, relaying WRXK-FM HD2.
 Then in 2016, the translators began simulcasting WJBX's talk radio format.